-There has been no external review of governance during the year although the composition of the board of governors has been discussed at meetings including succession planning, skills evaluation and strategic direction.
-Succession planning has been a particular focus of the board in 2019/20.
-We intended to complete a self-evaluation of governance in 2019/20, towards the end of the academic year however due to COVID-19 and the changing nature of the Board this will now be reviewed in 2020-2021.
+There has been no external review of governance during the year although the composition of the board of Trustees has been discussed at meetings including succession planning, skills evaluation and strategic direction.
+Succession planning continues to be a particular focus of the board in 2021-22.
+We intended to complete a self-evaluation of governance in 2020-21, towards the end of the academic year however due to COVID-19 and the changing nature of the Board this will now be reviewed in 2021-2022.

-We evaluated our strengths as a board when recruiting new governors.
-We had identified a need to support SEND and safeguarding and have now appointed two new governors with knowledge and experience in these areas.
+We evaluated our strengths as a board when recruiting new Trustees.
+We had identified the need to broaden the skillset and diversity of the governing body and have now appointed two new Trustees with knowledge and experience in IT and from the TEF in order to achieve this.

-GOVERNANCE STATEMENT (CONTINUED)
+GOVERNANCE STATEMENT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2021

-The Finance and Resources Committee is a standing committee of the main board of trustees.
+The Finance and Resources Committee is a standing committee of the main board of Trustees.
 Its purpose is to have oversight of finance, buildings and resources delegated from the full governing board.
 It has responsibility in relation to:

-- Financial strategy
+- · Financial strategy

-- Financial monitoring and probity
+- · Financial monitoring and probity

 - Income maintenance and generation

-- Site and buildings maintenance and strategy
+- · Site and buildings maintenance and strategy

-- Health and safety
+- · Health and safety